 4. Operational Efficiency:

 In time-sensitive industries, fluorescent yellow vests prevent accidents.
 They boost workflow by reducing downtime.
 Fewer disruptions caused by workplace injuries or near misses means smoother operations.
 Also, employee safety leads to a more productive work environment.
-It reduces delays in construction, logistics, and manufacturing.
+Reduces delays in construction, logistics, and manufacturing.

 Recommended Reading: Top 15 Custom China Safety Vest Manufacturers